arboretum

 Friend and associate to Mount Bethel Cemetery is Daniel Johnson who was instrumental in attaining our accreditation.
 Dan will also be acting as Arboretum Curator during this phase of our evolution.

-The one who plants trees knowing that he or she will never sit in their shade, has at least started to understand the meaning of life.
+One who plants trees knowing that he or she will never sit in their shade, has at least started to understand the meaning of life.

 RABINDRANATH TAGORE